SAN ANTONIO ASSIGNS CHIMEZIE METU TO AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO ASSIGNS CHIMEZIE METU TO AUSTIN SPURS

-The first-year forward is averaging 2.5 points and 1.4 rebounds in 5.7 minutes in 15 appearances this season with San Antonio.
-In two games with Austin, Metu is averaging 15.0 points, 6.5 rebounds and 1.50 blocks in 33.6 minutes.
+After appearing in the last four games for the Spurs, the first-year forward is averaging 2.4 points and 1.4 rebounds in 5.8 minutes in 18 appearances this season with San Antonio.

-Metu will be available for the Austin Spurs tonight as they host the Memphis Hustle at 7 p.m. at the H-E-B Center at Cedar Park.
+Metu will be available for Austin when they visit the Texas Legends tonight at 7:30 p.m. at Dr Pepper Arena.